-The bill amends the Michigan Revised School Code to update the administration and requirements of the Michigan merit examination for high school students.
-It mandates that school districts and public school academies administer the examination to 11th graders and to 12th graders who did not take it in 11th grade.
-The examination will include assessments in English language arts, mathematics, reading, science, and social studies, with a writing component.
-Notably, starting in the 2025-2026 school year, students may opt out of certain tests through a waiver developed by the Department of Technology, Management, and Budget, which must be provided to students and their parents by January 1 of the testing year.
+The bill amends the Revised School Code to update the administration and components of the Michigan merit examination for high school students.
+It mandates that school districts and public school academies administer the examination to 11th graders and 12th graders who missed it in 11th grade.
+The examination will include assessments in English language arts, mathematics, reading, science, and social studies, with a writing component and a workforce readiness assessment.
+Notably, starting in the 2025-2026 school year, students will have the option to waive the workforce readiness test through a process involving their parents or legal guardians.
+Additionally, the bill emphasizes the importance of providing timely feedback on student performance to parents or guardians and teachers.

 Senate Introduced Bill: 380.1279